Drew Pomeranz: Seattle Mariners

 On November 26, 2024, Pomeranz signed a minor league contract with the Seattle Mariners.
 Pomeranz was released by the Mariners on March 23, 2025, but re-signed with the organization on a new minor league contract on March 27.
 He made nine appearances for the Triple-A Tacoma Rainiers, recording a 4.66 ERA with 14 strikeouts and two saves across 9 2/3 innings pitched.

-Chicago Cubs
+Chicago Cubs (2025)

 On April 21, 2025, Pomeranz was traded to the Chicago Cubs after exercising the upward mobility clause in his contract.
+Pomeranz made 57 appearances for the Cubs, accumulating a 2-2 record and 2.17 ERA with 57 strikeouts and one save across 49 2/3 innings pitched.

+Los Angeles Angels (2026)

+On December 16, 2025, Pomeranz signed a one-year, $4 million contract with the Los Angeles Angels.
+He made 25 relief appearances for Los Angeles, compiling an 0-3 record and 5.01 ERA with 16 strikeouts across 23 1/3 innings pitched.
+Pomeranz was designated for assignment by the Angels on June 16, 2026.
+He was released by the team two days later.

+Chicago Cubs (2026)

+On June 26, 2026, Pomeranz signed a minor league contract with the Chicago Cubs.
+He made two scoreless appearances for the Triple-A Iowa Cubs prior to being added to Chicago's active roster on July 3.
+Pomeranz made six appearances for the Cubs, logging a 2–0 record and 7.94 ERA with one strikeout across 5 2/3 innings pitched.
+He was designated for assignment by the team on July 20.
+Pomeranz cleared waivers and elected free agency on July 24.

 Personal life

 Pomeranz married his longtime girlfriend, Carolyn Esserman, on November 19, 2016.
 His older brother Stu also played in MLB.
 Drew and Stu are great-grandsons of former professional football and baseball player Garland Buckeye, making them the second and third players in history to be great-grandsons of a former Major League player.
-Pomeranz and his wife have one son.
+Pomeranz and his wife have one son and a daughter.